RiceGum: Early life

 Le was born to Vietnamese and Chinese parents.
 He attended Sierra Vista High School, where he was on the basketball team.
 He attended the University of Nevada, Las Vegas (UNLV) before dropping out during his first year to pursue his online career full-time.

-Career
+YouTube career

+RiceGum first gained attention online as a gamer, particularly through his live-streamed Call of Duty gameplay.
+As his presence on social media grew, he expanded into video blogging and became known for his comedic trolling, outspoken personality, and commentary on celebrities and other internet personalities.

+His popularity grew significantly after the release of “These Kids Must Be Stopped,” a video where he called out several young internet stars and questioned whether some of their behavior was appropriate for their age.

 Music career

 In 2017, Le released a single titled "It's Every Night Sis" featuring fellow YouTube personality Alissa Violet, which was a response track to YouTuber Jake Paul's viral song "It's Everyday Bro".
 It became Le's first charting single, having debuted at number 80 and number 55 on the Billboard Hot 100 and Canadian Hot 100 charts respectively.
 The song later became certified platinum by the Recording Industry Association of America (RIAA) in March 2018.
 The single was followed by "God Church" in July 2017, its title was another reference to "It's Everyday Bro", which reached number one on the Comedy Digital Track Sales chart.